rjhunjhunwala/Waves/README.md

 # Waves

-Using numerical methods to approximate the second order partial differential heat equation, with the (failed) goal of making visually pleasing patterns.
+Using numerical methods to approximate the second order partial differential wave equation, which can be state as follows.

-Below, are the initial conditions of a live simulation as well as the resulting state after about a minute.
+The second derivative with respect to time of the height, is directly proportional to the spatial laplace operator, i.e the divergence of the gradient.

+We allow the user to click on the screen to influence the simulation as it evolves.

+Below are some images generated with this engine

 ![alt tag](https://raw.githubusercontent.com/rjhunjhunwala/Waves/master/Screenshot.png)